-13. Amendment, Modification and Waivers of the Code of Business Conduct and Ethics
+14. Amendment, Modification and Waivers of the Code of Business Conduct and Ethics

-The Code may be amended or modified by the Board and waivers may be granted by the Corporate Governance and Nominating Committee or a vote of the independent directors of the Board, subject to disclosure and other provisions of applicable securities legislation and stock exchange requirements.
-Any waiver of this Code for executive officers or directors must be approved by the Board and promptly disclosed pursuant to applicable securities laws and the rules of stock exchanges on which the Company is listed.
+The Code may be amended or modified by the Board of Directors and waivers may be granted by the Corporate Governance and Nominating Committee or a vote of the independent directors of the Board, subject to disclosure and other provisions of applicable securities legislation and stock exchange requirements.
+Any waiver of this Code for executive officers or directors must be approved by the Board of Directors and promptly disclosed pursuant to applicable securities laws and the rules of stock exchanges on which the Company is listed.

-14. Compliance Procedures
+15. Compliance Procedures

-This Code cannot, and is not intended to, address all of the situations that Personnel may encounter.
-There will be occasions where Personnel are confronted by circumstances not covered by policy or procedure and where they must make a judgement as to the appropriate course of action.
-In those circumstances or if where questions arise concerning obligations under this Code, we encourage Personnel to use common sense, and to contact their respective supervisor or a member of senior management for guidance.
+This Code cannot, and is not intended to, address all of the situations that directors, employees, and officers may encounter.
+There will be occasions where directors, employees, and officers are confronted by circumstances not covered by policy or procedure and where they must make a judgement as to the appropriate course of action.
+In those circumstances or if where questions arise concerning obligations under this Code, we encourage directors, employees, and officers to use common sense, and to contact their respective supervisor or a member of senior management for guidance.
 Senior management or directors are encouraged to consult with the President, Chief Executive Officer, the Chief Financial Officer, or such other senior officer of the Company as may be designated by the Company from time to time.

-Failure to comply with this Code or applicable laws, rules or regulations will result in disciplinary measures, up to and including discharge from the Company, as well notification to enforcement authorities, as appropriate.
+Failure to comply with this Code or applicable laws, rules or regulations will result in disciplinary measures, up to and including discharge from the Company.
 Violations of this Code may also constitute violations of law and may result in civil or criminal penalties for individuals, supervisors and/or the Company.